Justin-Bento/portfolio-site/src/pages/blogs/blog-1.md

 The future of web development is fast, AI-enhanced, and user-centric.
 Whether it's leveraging AI for efficiency, adopting edge computing for speed, or embracing WASM for performance, staying ahead means adapting early.

 Which trend excites you the most?
 Let's discuss in the comments! 🚀

----

-Would you like a deeper dive into any of these topics?
-Let me know!